Judy Grinham: Personal life

+She was finally awarded the MBE for her services to her sport in the Queens birthday honours 50 years after she won her Olympic Gold.

+The sport was her passion not the fame, see always remained humble and in those days to compete you had to be amateur so there was no financial reward for any appearances everything had to be paid back to the ASA.

-She married Pat Rowley in Neasden in 1960, in St. Catherine's Church.
-They had two children, Keith (born in June 1961) and Alison (born in December 1962).
-In 1977 she divorced and remarried Michael Roe in 1979, (who had 4 children).
-She has five grandchildren and 5 step-grandchildren.
+She married Pat Rowley in Neasden in 1960, in St Catherine's Church.
+They had two children, Keith Rowley (born in June 1961) and Ali Grinham (nee Heeks/Rowley) (born in December 1962).

+They lived in Northwood in Middlesex.
+She has five grandchildren.
+Daniel Page, Ellen Page, Georgia Heeks, Tahara-Jayne Rusden-Rowley and Ruby Heeks.

+In 1977 she got divorced and in 1979 married Michael Roe (who had 4 children).
+She also has five step-grandchildren.

+She lived for many years in Abbots Langley, Hertfordshire but lived to Downderry, Cornwall to live by the sea and sail with her husband Mike.
+In his death she moved back to Abbots Langley and in 2024 she emigrated to spend her final years with her son, Keith in New Zealand where she currently resides.

 Career

 Grinham competed in the 1956 Olympic Games in Melbourne, Australia, winning the 100-metre backstroke, setting a world record of 1:12.9.
 She became the first Briton to win an Olympic swimming gold since Lucy Morton in 1924.

 Grinham competed in the 1958 British Empire and Commonwealth Games in Cardiff, Wales, and won the 100-metre backstroke in 1:11.9.
 She went on to win a second gold medal as a member of the winning British team in the 4×100-metre medley team at the 1958 European Championships in Budapest, Hungary, and won an individual gold in the 100-metre backstroke.
-She became the first woman in any sport to hold Olympic, Commonwealth and European gold medals at the same time.
+She became the first woman in any sport to hold World, Olympic, Commonwealth and European gold medals at the same time.
 She won the 1958 ASA National Championship 110 yards freestyle title, the 1957 ASA National Championship 220 yards freestyle title and the 110 yards backstroke title three times (1955, 1956, 1958).

 Grinham retired from competitions in 1959.
-The same year she appeared as a P.T. instructor in the Associated British Technicolor wartime service comedy film Operation Bullshine, alongside stars Donald Sinden, Barbara Murray and Carole Lesley, but never made another film.
+The same year she appeared as a PT instructor in the Associated British Technicolor wartime service comedy film Operation Bullshine, alongside stars Donald Sinden, Barbara Murray and Carole Lesley, but never made another film.

-Grinham was inducted into the International Swimming Hall of Fame as an "Honour Swimmer" in 1981.
+Grinham was inducted into the International Swimming Hall of Fame as an Honour Swimmer in 1981.

-In 2007, she was appointed a Member of the Order of the British Empire (MBE) in the Queen's Birthday Honours list, 50 years after winning gold in Melbourne.
+In 2007 she was appointed a Member of the Order of the British Empire (MBE) in the Queen's Birthday Honours list, 50 years after winning gold in Melbourne.